Mint-System/Odoo-Build/modules.md

 # Modules

-This page shows all the modules mnaged with Odoo Build grouped by organization and repository.
+This page shows all the modules managed with Odoo Build grouped by organization and repository.

 ## Mint-System